Daan-Cardoso/taskmanager/README.md

 ## This project was built based on the template [#Exploration - Dashboard for Task Management](https://dribbble.com/shots/6816310--Exploration-Dashboard-for-Task-Management), created by [Dwinawan](https://dribbble.com/dwinawan)

+Built to improve my knowledge with VueJS, SASS and HTML

 ## Project setup
 ```
 npm install